 Couples come to Relationship and Marriage Counseling to make positive changes and improvements to their relationship.
 It can be for many reasons, but often it’s to have more intimacy and better communication.
-Some come to assess if the relationship is worth saving due to differences, digressions or lack of passion.
+Some come to assess if the relationship is worth saving due to differences or lack of passion.
 In relationship therapy, each partner identifies what needs to be different so the relationship would be better for them.
 Partners process what each other wants and /or needs.
 Partners get to see if what they want is possible and what it would take to make it happen.
-We also look at the things that block and sabotage love, kindness, communication and passion.
+We also look at the things that block and sabotage love, kindness, communication, and passion.

 The goal of family therapy is to improve the interactions and relationships of family members.
-Individual choices and growth sometimes bring us into conflict with other’s in our family.
-Some family members live, socialize and bond together.
+Individual choices and growth sometimes bring us into conflict with others in our family.
+Some family members live, socialize, and bond together.
 Some do not.
 But either way, sometimes a change in behavior by one person in a family can result in stress and pain for another.
 Family therapy is a type of psychotherapy where family members can go to share these conflicts and reduce stress and find solutions to improve situations and relationships.

 Some examples of situations that families might seek family therapy and marriage counseling would be:

-- When someone in the family is struggling with an addiction and others in the family are being negatively affected by it.
+- When someone in the family is struggling with addiction and others in the family are being negatively affected by it.

 - When children are having trouble adjusting to being part of a blended family.

-- Marital Conflicts can be resolved during family therapy
+- Marital Conflicts

 - When you feel a need to confront an elderly parent who you feel should not be driving or living alone anymore.